 Tricyclic antidepressants are being looked at as an effective pain reliever, especially for nerve pain.
-Other categories of anti-depressants including selective serotonin reuptake inhibitors and serotonin-norepinephrine reuptake inhibitors are being researched for their use with chronic pain.
+Other categories of antidepressants including selective serotonin reuptake inhibitors and serotonin-norepinephrine reuptake inhibitors are being researched for their use with chronic pain.
 Anti-epileptic medications can help with nerve and chronic pain from conditions like shingles and fibromyalgia.
 Corticosteroids, often just called steroids, can help with pain related to an overactive immune system and inflammation.
-This type of drug may help with pain stemming from conditions including back injuries, joint pain, nerve pain and cancer.
+This type of drug may help with pain stemming from conditions including back injuries, joint pain, nerve pain, and cancer.

 If you or a loved one struggles with prescription opiate pain relievers or other drugs, please contact The Recovery Village.
-We can work with you every step of the way, from learning more about psychological disease to insurance options to cover the cost of treatment.
+We can work with you every step of the way, from learning more about psychological disease to insurance options to cover the cost of opioid addiction treatment.

 Sources: Bakalar, Nicholas.
 “Alternatives to Opioids for Pain Relief.”
 The New York Times, November 2017.
 Accessed December 2017.